Percy W. Clarkson

-Percy William Clarkson (December 9, 1893 - September 14, 1962) was a highly decorated officer in United States Army with the rank of Major General.
-Clarkson is most noted as commander of the 33rd Infantry Division from 1943 to 1945 during its World War II involvement in the United States armed forces' reconquest of the Philippines.
+Percy William Clarkson (December 9, 1893 – September 14, 1962) was a highly decorated officer in United States Army with the rank of major general.
+He is most noted as commander of the 33rd Infantry Division from 1943 to 1945 during its World War II involvement in the United States armed forces' reconquest of the Philippines.

-Following the War, Clarkson assumed command of X Corps and held that assignment during the Occupation of Japan.
-He later held various assignments including command of the 3rd Infantry Division and later deputy commander, United States Army Pacific.
-Within the later assignment he also held additional duty as Commander of the Joint Task Force 132 during 1952 Eniwetok Atomic bomb tests and as commander of Joint Task Force 7, which consisted of Army-Navy-Air Force group running Hydrogen bomb tests in Pacific.
+Following the war, Clarkson assumed command of X Corps and held that assignment during the Occupation of Japan.
+He later held various assignments, including command of the 3rd Infantry Division and later deputy commander, United States Army Pacific.
+Within the later assignment he also held additional duty as commander of the Joint Task Force 132 during 1952 Eniwetok Atomic bomb tests and as commander of Joint Task Force 7, which consisted of an Army-Navy-Air Force group running hydrogen bomb tests in the Pacific.